aregsar/aregsarblog/blog/2019/how-to-setup-your-github-pages-blog-structure-in-five-minutes/index.md

 More Generic examples follow for most variations of heading content and how they get converted by Jekyll:

-In the first example if have markdown heading `# MyPosts` then Jekyll will convert the markdown text to the following heading tag: `<h1 id='myposts'>MyPosts</h2>`
+In this first example, say we have a markdown h1 heading `# MyPosts` then Jekyll will convert the markdown heading to the following heading tag: `<h1 id='myposts'>MyPosts</h2>`

-So the markdown link to the heading tag will use the converted name as shown:
+And the markdown link to this heading tag will use the converted text as shown:

 ```markdown
 [My Postings](#myposts)
 ```

 Here is another example where the heading text has spaces between words.
-In this case the markdown heading is `# My Posts` which is converted to `<h1 id='my-posts'>My Posts</h2>` then the markdown link will again use the converted text like so:
+In this case the markdown heading is `# My Posts` which is converted to `<h1 id='my-posts'>My Posts</h2>` and the markdown link will again use the converted text like so:

 ```markdown
 [My Postings](#my-posts)